By Nicolette Sblano, Sabrina Sucato, and Raphael Beretta

 Schulz, whose father, Roland Lindemann, founded the farm in 1933, also sold a large number of animals to private collectors or to representatives from animal sanctuaries both in the Hudson Valley and across the country.
 Local activists behind the Coalition for Catskill Game Farm Animals, for instance, purchased quite a few four-legged creatures, including aoudads, iguanas, pygmy donkeys, llamas, and guinea pigs.
 Most notably, Boom Boom and Jack, the two white rhinos at the farm, went to a veterinarian representing Marc Ecko, the founder of rhino-logoed fashion line Ecko Unlimited.

-After the auction, the property fell into neglect and disrepair until Ben and Cathy Ballone purchased it in 2012.
+After the auction, the property fell into neglect and disrepair.
+Then, Ben and Cathy Ballone purchased the Catskill Game Farm in 2012.

 Since the purchase, the Ballones worked to make the property, now dubbed The Old Game Farm, as safe as possible so people can explore the nostalgic site once again.
 With the help of donations, the grounds re-opened to the public for self-guided tours in 2014 (with pre-registration required).
 Two years later, onsite camping launched through Tentrr for guests who want to “glamp.”
 There are four camping sites on the grounds, two of which were added in 2019.
 The glamping setups are winterized, allowing for stays in every season.

-In 2017, the Ballones borrowed money to convert the old “Giraffe House” into an inn, now called The Long Neck Inn.
-The inn opened in August 2019 and features five guest rooms.
+In 2017, the Ballones borrowed money to convert the old “Giraffe House” of the Catskill Game Farm into an inn.
+It first opened in August 2019, and featured five guest rooms.